psavidis/resume/README.md

 ## Why the heck you coded your resume ?
 - **Format complexity**: I've used different templates each time I've been after a new business opportunity and it was a pain to keep them up to date.
-- **Template limitations**: Free resume templates have content imitations which didn't work as my resume grew in size
+- **Template limitations**: Free resume templates have content restrictions which didn't work well as my resume grew in size.
-- **Lack of Version control**: I couldn't keep track of changes in my resume and I had to copy paste the content from one template to another.
+- **Lack of Version control**: Repetitive copy-pasting of content across multiple templates and versions of my resume has been a big pain.
 - **Format dependency**: I have always been dependent on different tools to generate my resume.
 I wanted to have a single source of truth for my resume.

 But the best reasons of all are